Ricky Singh and Jay Patel have a lot cooking when it comes to franchising.

 Alongside other Ohio-based companies, Donatos has begun its expansion in Nashville and the surrounding areas.
 Opening our first Nashville location in 2016, COO Tom Pendrey is optimistic for the future as we seek Franchise Partners to help us grow.

-For more information about Donatos’ expansion in Nashville, click here or if you’re ready to help Donatos in a market that everyone is talking about, click the LEARN MORE button at the top of the page.
+For more information about Donatos’ expansion in Nashville, click here or if you’re ready to help Donatos in a market that everyone is talking about, fill out the form below.

 For many Donatos Pizza brand fans, their first experience was as students at The Ohio State University.
 For new Franchise Partner, Angela Gordon, her first experience eating Donatos Pizza was when she was a child.